-Tomato Caper Pasta is a light & savory dish.
-Capers, thinly sliced garlic, fresh tomatoes and Italian parsley surround tantalizing al dente pasta.
+Tomato Caper Pasta is a light and savory dish with capers, thinly sliced garlic and fresh tomatoes.
+Full of flavor and incredibly simple to make.
 Have this with a glass of chilled white wine and you will feel carried away to a sidewalk café in Italy.

 Tomato Caper Pasta

 This post may contain affiliate links which I earn a small portion in sales if a purchase is made.
 Rest assured though, it is never at any additional cost to you.

 I grew up where creating and preparing new recipes was a cherished way of life.

 Of all the different types of meals, Italian had a special place in our kitchen.